-Mr. Peck, CFA, joined the Investment Adviser and its affiliated companies in February 2012 and is currently Chief Executive Officer and Co-Chief Investment Officer of FTCM and President and Co-Chief Investment Officer of Vivaldi Capital Management LP.
+Mr. Peck, CFA, joined the Investment Adviser and its affiliated companies in February 2012 and is currently Chief Executive Officer and Co-Chief Investment Officer of the Investment Adviser.
+From February 2012 through March 31, 2024, Mr. Peck served as President and Co-Chief Investment Officer of Vivaldi Capital Management LP.
 Prior thereto, Mr. Peck was a Portfolio Manager at Coe Capital, LLC, a Chicago-based registered investment adviser, from March 2010 to December 2011.
 From June 2007 through March 2009, Mr. Peck was a paid consultant at various real estate and investment companies.
 From 2006 to 2008, Mr. Peck was a Senior Financial Analyst/Risk Manager at The Bond Companies.
 Mr. Peck graduated from Lehigh University with a Bachelor of Science in Accounting.
 Mr. Peck also holds a Master of Arts in Finance and a Masters in Business Administration (Real Estate Analysis and Financial Analysis) from DePaul University and is a Chartered Financial Analyst ("CFA").